normenmueller/neopop/doc/dsg.md

 ## Graph Seed

 A **graph seed** is a declarative specification of how a graph should be initialized (DDL/DML combination).
-There are two kinds graph seeds:
+There are two kinds of graph seeds:

 - modular
 - monolithic